Energinet-DataHub/green-energy-hub/README.md

 ## The Architectural Principles behind Green Energy Hub

 *By implementing Domain Driven Design, we divide Green Energy Hub, into smaller independent domains.
 This gives the possibility only to use the domains that are needed for other participants in the Open-Source community.
-As the domains sends event when data changes, and the other domains listen on these events to have the most updated version of data.
-This means that when only using one or few domains, data missing from the other domains must be either excluded or retrieved elsewhere.*
+As the domains send events when data changes, and the other domains listen on these events to have the most updated version of data, this means that when only using one or few domains, data missing from the other domains must be either excluded or retrieved elsewhere.*

 *This gives a good offset for open collaboration on smaller parts of Green Energy Hub, and new domains can be added by contributors, to extend the Green Energy Hub’s functionality, when needed to accelerate the green transition.*